-Term Definition Care leaver Young person 18-24 years (inclusive) who was previously in NSW statutory or supported OOHC and exited care due to age (OOHC orders generally end at 18 years of age).
-Carer Person providing a home to those care leavers in respect of whom the financial support is being provided.
+Term Definition Carer Person providing a home to those care leavers in respect of whom the financial support is being provided.
 While these people are no longer 'authorised carers' of those care leavers, the term 'carer' is used in this policy for ease of reference.
 Course completion A course of study is considered complete two weeks after classes and assessments have finished and the young person is no longer required to study or complete work.
 Graduation is not be used as the 'course completion' date.
-DCJ (formerly FACS) NSW Department of Communities and Justice (formerly Family and Community Services).
-Funded Service Provider (FSP) An accredited and DCJ funded agency or organisation which provides OOHC services.
-Secondary school where course completion is the young person's primary occupation Full-time TAFE course provided the course is at least 15 hours per week including work placement Any other course equivalent to Year 12 provided that the course is not specifically described as a part-time course.
-Out-of-home care (OOHC) Statutory or supported OOHC as defined in sections 135A and 135B of the Children and Young Persons (Care and Protection) Act 1998 .
-Higher School Certificate (HSC) Year 12 or equivalent HSC via school-based apprenticeship or traineeship HSC via Vocational Education and Training (VET) Board Endorsed courses TAFE NSW Certificate IV in Tertiary Preparation International Baccalaureate, diploma level.
+DCJ NSW Department of Communities and Justice Funded Service Provider (FSP) An accredited and DCJ funded agency or organisation which provides OOHC services.
+Full-time Secondary school where course completion is the young person's primary occupation TAFE course provided the course is at least 15 hours per week including work placement Any other course equivalent to Year 12 provided that the course is not specifically described as a part-time course.
+Out-of-home care (OOHC) Statutory or supported OOHC as defined in sections 135A and 135B of the Children and Young Persons (Care and Protection) Act 1998.
+Year 12 or equivalent Higher School Certificate (HSC) HSC via school-based apprenticeship or traineeship HSC via Vocational Education and Training (VET) Board Endorsed2 courses TAFE NSW Certificate IV in Tertiary Preparation International Baccalaureate, diploma level.